-The formulated course objectives will be evaluated by a combination of a research paper with a volume of 3,700 words, counting for 70% of the course grade, and two theses of 800 words each, comprising $2 \times 15\%$ of the overall grade.
-In case of a re-examination, the initial paper can be reviewed and resubmitted.
+The formulated course objectives will be evaluated by a combination of a research paper (in the form of an argumentative essay, with a volume of approximately 3,700 words), counting for 70% of the course grade, and two assignments of 800 words each, comprising 2 x 15% of the overall grade.
+In case of a re-examination, the initial paper or 800 word assignment can be reviewed and resubmitted.